socratools/socranop/HACKING.md

   * [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)

-    This specifies the locations the soundcraft-utils Desktop file and icons should be installed to.
+    This specifies the locations the socranop Desktop file and icons should be installed to.